After all, 4K technology was already around when the previous Apple TV launched in 2015, but Apple simply chose to ignore it.

 The Apple TV 4K looks practically identical to the previous Apple TV, but flip the little black box over and you’ll notice a ring of small cutouts on the 4K model that weren’t present on its predecessor.

 These allow cool air to get to the more powerful A10X chip.
-It gets quite warm to the touch while in action, but it’s extremely quiet - even when playing a game or streaming 4K content.
+It gets warm to the touch while in action, but is extremely quiet – even when playing a game or streaming 4K content.

 There’s just 32GB storage in the standard £180 model, and 64GB in the £200 version we have on test here.